fastrgv/hbox/README.md

 ## Shortcomings

-Watching the playback of solutions, the box moves are fragmented, and it is easy to see that almost no penalty is given to pusher maneuvers.
+Watching the playback of solutions, the box pushes are fragmented, and it is easy to see that almost no penalty is given to moves.
 The goal in this solver was to find any solution.
 The 6 orthogonal "features" do not lend themselves to finding solutions with any type of optimality.

 Still, the solver is surprising in its capability, considering its lack of domain-specific knowledge, which was a deliberate design choice.

+I hope and expect the proliferation of method options to be subdued eventually.

 In any case, I wish to expose this algorithm to public scrutiny, and allow anyone with an interest, the chance to improve or extend this generic approach to a formidable task.